frantoso/jasmsharp/README.md

 ### Nuget

 The library jasm is distributed via Nuget.

-Coming soon.
+Just look for "jasmsharp" in the Nuget package manager.

 ## How to: Create a simple State Machine